How to Pass the Texas Insurance Licensing Exam

 *Important COVID-19 Information*

-Face masks are now required while testing at Pearson VUE-owned test centers.
+Face masks are now recommended while testing at Pearson VUE-owned test centers.
 Click here to see a complete list of updates, including the impact to exam schedules.

-If you’re considering getting your Texas insurance license, you probably have a lot of questions about where to go, who to talk to, and what steps to take.
+If you are, you probably have a lot of questions about where to go, who to talk to, and what steps to take.

 Fortunately, America’s Professor has pulled together all our knowledge and resources to create one comprehensive site with the answers you need about how to get your insurance license in Texas.
 Below you will find sample questions, basics of test format and scoring, pricing, testing locations, how to fully prepare yourself for the exam, and more!

-Whether you’re going for your Texas life insurance license or your goal is to get your health insurance license in Texas, we’re here to help you succeed and that means providing you with the best information available.
-Our courses offer preparation for all types of state insurance licensing exams and they are available to you at the click of a mouse.
+Whether you’re going for your Property and Casualty license in Texas or your goal is to get your health insurance license in Texas, we’re here to help you succeed, and that means providing you with the best information available.
+Our courses offer preparation for all types of state insurance licensing exams, including the Texas life insurance exam, and they are available to you at the click of a mouse.
 Read on and enroll today!

 What score do I need to pass the Texas insurance exam?